đź§ľ

 Art for Early Literacy Skill Games

-While working on UX design teams at Amplify, I was sometimes pulled in to create art for games and children's books.
-Most of this work was Kindergarten through 6th Grade facing and was all tested with students as co-designers.
-When it comes to art, let me tell you, kids are wonderfully harsh critics.
-Sometimes, my own personal art inspirations were approved by students; like the game pictured here, Wild Planet, was inspired by Dan Flavin’s untitled, 1976.
-Game art and animations were are all vector based (LottieFiles) for scalability, short load times, and truly awful school wifi.
+While working on UX design teams at Amplify, I often took on additional projects as an illustrator, creating art for games and children's books, primarily for Kindergarten through 6th Grade.
+All designs underwent testing with students as co-designers, providing us with refreshingly... candid feedback.
+Sometimes, my personal artistic inspirations meshed with student approval; for instance, the game art pictured here, Wild Planet, drew inspiration from Dan Flavin’s untitled, 1976.
+All game art and animations were designed as vector-based (with LottieFiles animations) for scalability, faster load times, and truly awful school wifi.

 Set of 18 stickers in a vector style with flat shapes and outlines.
 Most are cowboy inspired, like cowboy boots, fringe dresses, and horse motifs.